mdermentzi/p5js_workshop/README.md

 I consider p5 as an excellent tool to get more kids into programming and the workshops that I delivered were a great success.

-Enjoy and hope you find this useful!
+Enjoy and I hope you find this useful!